Disclosure

 b) AGOFS has obtained confidential information relating to an existing or former investor, which could be of value to other investors of AGOFS;

-c) AGOFS procures the services of related entities in which the partners may have controlling interests or majority ownership.
+c) AGOFS procures the services of related entities in which the partners may have controlling interests or majority ownership. - In accordance with the general principles of dealing with Conflict of Interest, AGOFS shall;

 – at all times maintain high standards of integrity in the conduct of their business;